 How to train for a marathon?

-- Fuel your body.
-Proper nutrition is crucial for marathon training.
-XACT ENERGY products, as an example, is a natural way for you to fuel your marathon goals.
+- Fuel your body: Proper nutrition is crucial for marathon training.

 - Rest and recover: Rest is just as important as training.
 Make sure you are getting enough sleep, stretching, and taking rest days to allow your body to recover and rebuild.